mkalioby/notify-me/README.md

 The internal notification server can be checked on Ubuntu/gnome, KDE or Mac OS X to get a notification, just choose the appropiate client from client folder.

 iOS, Browsers and many other application are supported over [pushOver](https://pushover.net/).
-PushOver is a service where the user buy a one-time license for each platform.
+PushOver is a cheap service where the user buy a one-time (round $5) license for each platform.

+The configuration parameters can be centeralized or customized per user.

 ## Installation of notification checker